Heat Conduction Calculator: Multi-Layer Walls & Cylinders

 One-Dimensional Heat Flow

 Calculations assume heat flows perpendicular to surfaces.
-Thermal bridging through studs, corners, and penetrations requires 2D/3D analysis or correction factors.
+Thermal bridging through studs, corners, and penetrations needs 2D/3D analysis or ISO 6946 correction factors.

 Constant Material Properties

-k is assumed constant.
+k is treated as constant.
 In reality, conductivity varies with temperature (especially for insulation) and moisture content.
-Use temperature-corrected values for high-temp applications.
+Use temperature-corrected values for high-temp applications and ISO 10456 moisture corrections for humid environments.

-Radiant heat transfer is not modeled.
-Above ~200°C or across large air gaps, radiation becomes significant and must be added separately.
+Radiant transfer isn't modeled in the conduction stack.
+Above ~200°C surfaces or across large air gaps, radiation grows significant and must be added separately as an equivalent surface conductance.

 Perfect Contact Between Layers